GLA Animal & Wildlife Welfare Policy

 - (b) cancel the activity immediately and determine a suitable replacement

-At GLA, our foremost priority is the safety and wellbeing of our students, and that will always come first.
+At GLA, our foremost priority is the safety and wellbeing of our students.
 We also recognize that ensuring animal welfare is an important contribution to creating an atmosphere that is both safe and positive for our student body, our staff and any animals they may encounter on-program.

 - Freedom from Hunger & Thirst